mullue/timeseries_blog/3_Automate_sales_projections_with_Amazon_Forecast/README.md

 # 2. Problem definition

-In this blog, we're going to take retail data and run predictions with Amazon Forecast to Here is the flow to visualize the prediction results in Amazon QuickSight.
+In this blog, we're going to take public retail data and run predictions with Amazon Forecast to Here is the flow to visualize the prediction results in Amazon QuickSight.

 # 3. Architecture design